c-morris/BGPExtrapolator/README.md

 **-i**

-The normal extrapolator results contain a BGP announcement for each prefix for each AS, meaning the results contain (# of prefix) * (# of ASes).
-This can take significant time to write to disc as well as occupying large spaces within that disc.
-The inverse results store the set of ASes the DID NOT receive a particular prefix-origin, significantly reducing the size of the results stored and the time required to store them.
+The extrapolator results contain a BGP announcement for each prefix for each AS, meaning the results contain (# of prefixes) * (# of ASes).
+This can consume a lot of disk space.
+The inverse results take advantage of the fact that most ASes have routes to most other ASes and store the set of ASes the _did not_ receive a particular prefix-origin, significantly reducing the size of the results.

 **-d**

 In order to implement a depreference policy, to check for a second-best announcement that can be used in the case of a detected hijacking, the extrapolator can store the second-best announcement for each prefix at each AS.
-However, this has significant overhead in terms of the size of the results stored and the time required to store them.
+This has significant overhead in terms of the size of the results stored and the time required to store them.

 **-s**

 The iteration size determines the maximum number of announcements that will be queried for and pulled into system memory at one time.
-Lower values means less memory usage and fewer CPU cache misses.
+Lower values means less memory usage and better CPU cache performance.

 **-a**